vaimo/app-builder-bluestone-integration-docs/README.md

 #### How to use one or another?

-The starter kit is designed to work with both offerings, but only one of them at the same time.
+The Bluestone Connector is designed to work with both offerings, but only one of them at the same time.
 By default, (and to prevent breaking changes) the SaaS offering is opt-in, which means that you will need to explicitly configure it in order to start using it. **OAuth1** will be the first authentication mechanism tried before **IMS**.

 - If you want to use PaaS follow the [first guide above](#paas-commerce-oauth1---configure-a-new-integration-in-commerce) and make sure your environment variables `COMMERCE_XXXX` are set correctly in the `.env` file.

 - If you want to use SaaS follow the [latter guide above](#saas-ims-oauth---add-the-oauth-server-to-server-credentials-to-the-environment) and make sure the environment variables `COMMERCE_XXXX` are **NOT SET** (blank) or deleted from the `.env` file.

 > [!NOTE]
 > You'll notice that the `app.config.yaml` has both types of environment variables declared (those are the ones that end up in the runtime action context).
 The code is built to work regardless of the offering you've configured, so you shouldn't need to modify anything in that file unless you want to do some cleanup.